jazzband/Watson/docs/user-guide/commands.md

 Usage:  watson edit [OPTIONS] [ID]
 ```

-Edit a frame.
+Edit one or more frames.

 You can specify the frame to edit by its position or by its frame id.
 For example, to edit the second-to-last frame, pass `-2` as the frame
 index.
 You can get the id of a frame with the `watson log` command.

-If no id or index is given, the frame defaults to the current frame or the
+If no id or index is given, the frame defaults to the current frame (or the
-last recorded frame, if no project is currently running.
+last recorded frame, if no project is currently running).

+If day or week is flagged, all the frames for that day or week will be
+available for editing.
+If an id is also passed it will be ignored.

 The editor used is determined by the `VISUAL` or `EDITOR` environment
 variables (in that order) and defaults to `notepad` on Windows systems and
-to `vim`, `nano` or `vi` (first one found) on all other systems.
+to `vim`, `nano`, or `vi` (first one found) on all other systems.

 ### Options